Policy last updated

 Serviced schools have a responsibility to:

-• ensure MARC and MACC services are aligned to the serviced school’s strategic planning and integrated in the school’s teaching and learning program (for example, Literacy or the Arts)
+- ensure MARC and MACC services are aligned to the serviced school’s strategic planning and integrated into the school’s teaching and learning program (for example, Literacy or the Arts)

-• provide support to the MARC and MACC teacher while they are at their school, including ensuring staff are available to supervise students when required (for example, when MARC students are not borrowing material or when MACC students are cleaning up)
+- support the MARC and MACC teacher while they are at their school, including ensuring staff are available to supervise students when required (for example, when MARC students are not borrowing material or when MACC students are cleaning up)

 Committees of management